millionhz/network-security-notes/content/docs/3-network-attacks/threats/dhcp-spoofing.md

 ### Fake Gateway

-Intercept of the host's off-subnet traffic and rely contents back and forth between the host and remote server (*invisible* Man In The Middle).
+Intercept the host's off-subnet traffic and rely content back and forth between the host and remote server (*invisible* Man In The Middle).